 - End of Year

-Your pay, your bonuses, your prestige, company trips and awards, maybe even raises, promotions and/or your job may be at stake based on how you handle this important time of the year.
+Your pay, your bonuses, your prestige, company trips, and awards, maybe even your raise, promotion, and/or your job may be at stake based on how you handle this important time of the year.

 But just like your physical health, your selling health can’t be “fixed” in a short, concentrated burst of activity.